 - Royal Northern College of Music and CoMA Yorkshire

-The collection offers non-conventional notation, unusual vocal techniques, speech, movement and auxiliary instrumentation, altogether a contemporary re-invention that is bold, highly original and, importantly, performable by mixed ability ensembles.
-A repertoire to excite the most accomplished professionals, challenge the amateur and intrigue
+The repertoire collection explores non-conventional notation and unusual vocal techniques, speech, movement and auxiliary instrumentation, aiming to build a vocal repertoire that is bold, highly original and, importantly, performable by mixed ability vocal ensembles.

-The project aims to elevate the status of partsongs as an effective means of contemporary musical expression.
-The songbook, edited by artistic director James Weeks, together with associated recordings will serve to inspire and guide other composers to create works of this nature and thus establish an invigorating and relevant addition to the repertoire, open to a variety of ensembles.
-In brief, a songbook that will serve as a catalyst for an entirely new vocal scene to emerge.
+The original Partsong songbook, edited by vocal specialist and composer James Weeks, together with associated recordings will serve to inspire and guide other composers to create works of this nature and thus establish an invigorating and relevant addition to the repertoire.